 Haiti: The Chamber of Deputies approves the government of prime minister-designate Fritz William Michel (76-0).

 The Sudan: Prime Minister Abdalla Hamdok chooses members of his cabinet including Asmaa Abdallah as foreign minister, Gen. Jamal al-Din Omar as defense minister, and Ibrahim Elbadawi as finance minister.
 The full cabinet announced on September 5 also includes Idriss al-Traifi as interior minister.
 The ministers are sworn in on September 8.

-Côte d'Ivoire: In a cabinet reshuffle, Adama Coulibaly is named finance minister and Gen. Vagondo Diomandé security minister, and Sidiki Diakité minister of territorial administration.
+Côte d'Ivoire: In a cabinet reshuffle, Adama Coulibaly is named finance minister, Gen. Vagondo Diomandé security minister, and Sidiki Diakité minister of territorial administration.